 Former Ohio lawmaker floats alternative to keep 'special interests' out of Ohio's constitution

-GOP lawmakers sponsoring the proposal say wants to make sure special interests are not injected into Ohio’s constitution.
+GOP lawmakers sponsoring the proposal said they want to make sure special interests are not injected into Ohio’s constitution.

 “It’s a monumental abuse of power for the supermajority that controls the legislature in lame-duck session to rush something to the May primary ballot in an odd-numbered year, without full public participation and full public debate," Curtin said.